turingschool/front-end-curriculum/lessons/module-2/testing-tdd-mocha-and-chai.md

     `expect(player.winningWords.length).to.equal(1);`
   1. How would we write our tests for testing what the function returns (happy and sad path)?
   1. Is this function pure?
 Why or why not?
+  1. Why might side effects be difficult to test?
 </section>

 <section class="note">